adferte/laravel-blog/README.md

 ```
 php artisan schedule:run
 ```
-The way Laravel is built, **schedule:run** will not run a command set to be executed every 10 minutes if not executed in a XX:X0 minute, so to be able to test this locally anytime, I've put an environment check and execute it every minute on environments different from production.
+The way Laravel is built, **schedule:run** will not run a command set to be executed every 10 minutes if not executed in a XX:X0 minute.
+To be able to test this locally anytime, we need to execute the new command:

-In a more easy fashion and for the sake of testing, we could just execute the new command - either way works:
 ```
 php artisan fetch-client-posts
 ```